Cho-ui/Riff-Idea-Recorder/README.md

 # Riff-Idea-Recorder
-Course project for a React Native mobile programming course

 An app that allows the user to record, save and play audiofiles in a customizable playlist.

 ## Utilized technologies